Get Your Michigan Learner’s Permit

 How to apply for Level 1 Learner’s Permit License in Michigan

-Planning on getting your driver's license?
-The first step is getting your Level 1 Learners Permit or Temporary Instruction Permit.
-Before you can sign up for drivers ed classes, you must be at least 14 years and 9 months old with a parent or guardian's permission.
+Planning on getting your driver’s license?
+The first step is enrolling in a certified Segment 1 program.
+Before you can sign up for driver education courses, you must be at least 14 years and 9 months old with a parent or guardian’s permission.
 All Star offers several courses to help work around your schedule, such as after-school classes at your school.

 Classes range from 2 ½ to 3 weeks.
-On your first day of class you will need to bring proof of identification and citizenship.
+On your first day of class, you will need to bring proof of identification and citizenship.
 Segment 1 contains 24 hours of classroom instruction with an additional 6 hours of behind-the-wheel training, and 4 hours of in-car observation.
-Courses consists of learning to drive in different environments and conditions, hands on activities, and guest speakers attending class to talk about safe driving and basic driving skills.
-Aside from the classroom instruction, you will need to schedule behind-the-wheel training outside of class.
+Courses consist of learning to drive in different environments and conditions, hands-on activities, and guest speakers attending class to talk about safe driving and basic driving skills.
+Aside from classroom instruction, you will need to schedule behind-the-wheel training outside of class.

-At the end of the course you must pass a written test to evaluate what you learned.
+At the end of the course, you must pass a written test to evaluate what you learned.
 Once the student passes Segment 1, they will receive a Certificate of Completion by email.
 They may now apply for their Level 1 license (permit) at the Secretary of State with a parent or guardian.
 Before going to the Secretary of State you will also need to bring a Photo ID, a Birth Certificate, and an application fee.
 After getting your Level 1 License, you can’t just go driving around by yourself.
 You are allowed to drive in a car as long as you are with a licensed adult over the age of 21.